AndreaRene/td_file_converters/README.md

 # File converters for TarotDeck

-This repository houses file converters and the converted files for the TarotDeck project.
+This repository houses file converters for the TarotDeck project.

 ## UUID Script